France says its journalists "coldly assassinated" in Mali

 GUNMEN ROAM KIDAL

-"Security in the area and the surrounding areas will be increased," Fabius said after a specially convened cabinet meeting.
+"Security in the area and the surrounding areas will be increased," Fabius said, after a specially convened meeting between President Francois Hollande and key cabinet ministers.
 He did not elaborate.

-Mali government spokesman Mahamane Baby echoed those comments saying President Ibrahim Boubacar Keita and Hollande had agreed that the status quo could not remain during a telephone call late on Saturday.
+Mali government spokesman Mahamane Baby echoes those comments saying President Ibrahim Boubacar Keita and Hollande had agreed that the status quo could not remain during a telephone call late on Saturday.

 "The two heads of state agreed that the situation in Kidal was unacceptable and that a change was necessary to ensure the security of all Malians and foreigners present there," he said.